mietek/halcyon-website/pages/docs/bashmenot-reference/index.md

 ### s3_download
 > src_bucket src_object dst_file

-Download the specified resource from S3 with HTTP `GET`; on failure, return `1`.
+Download the specified resource from S3 with HTTP `GET`.

 Does not overwrite existing files.
 Creates the destination directory if needed.
+Returns `1` on failure.

 ```
 $ s3_download foo.halcyon.sh foo/bar bar